 We caught up with Arin Greenwood, who is no stranger to the world of animal welfare, and who has a particular soft spot for dogs.
 (That black and white stud in the photos is her pup, Murray.)
 A former lawyer-turned journalist-turned novelist, she knows her way around a good story, and a good question.

-go to the website Near-dog extinction has got to be the worst possible future imaginable.
+Near-dog extinction has got to be the worst possible future imaginable.
 How did you come up with the idea for this story?

 Robot Dog got started when I had this strong feeling of wanting to set a novel at a dog sanctuary.
 Basically, when you write fiction you get to live inside the world you are creating—and I wanted to live at a place called Dog Island.